Aller au contenu

 SIMPLIFICATION OF THE TAXATION OF FRENCH EXPATRIATES

-The taxation of French citizens abroad will be simplified and made fairer in 2019.
+Taxation of French nationals living abroad will be simplified and made fairer in 2019.

 The National Assembly voted on Thursday for measures to simplify the taxation of French abroad.
 Including the principle of a non-liberal withholding tax as of 2020.
 The government intends to "bring the taxation regime" of French source income paid to non-residents closer to that applicable to residents.
 Via a government amendment to the 2019 budget proposal, the "flat-rate withholding tax" mechanism with a minimum tax rate of 20% applied to French-source income has been removed.